kylehakala/home-assistant.io/source/_integrations/zha.markdown

 - [Switch](/integrations/switch/)
 - [Update](/integrations/update/)

 In addition, it has support for "Zigbee groups" that enable native on-device grouping of multiple Zigbee lights, switches, and fans that enable controlling all entities for those devices in those groups with one command.
 At least two entities must be added to a Zigbee group inside the ZHA {% term integration %} before a group entity is created.
 There is also support for native on-device binding.
-Refer to the [Zigbee Groups and Binding devices](#zigbee-groups-and-binding-devices) section for more information.
+Refer to the [Zigbee groups and binding devices](#zigbee-groups-and-binding-devices) section for more information.

 ## Introduction